slackwarecn-slackbuilds/kernel-self-build/README.md

 # kernel-self-build
-My self-built kernel which is not provided by Slackware official repo (e.g. linux-4.9.x)
+My self-built kernel which is not provided by Slackware official repo.

+It is customized and enabled AppArmor.

+**Note0:** This SlackBuild produces kernel image and its modules as one package, and kernel source as another package.

 **Note1:** the kernel-modules SlackBuild is just a meta-package as a placeholder.
 The kernel modules were to be installed along with the kernel.SlackBuild altogether.